Some Assembly Required (Buffy the Vampire Slayer): Reception

 "Some Assembly Required" had an audience of 3.2 million households.

 Vox ranked it at #118 on their "Every Episode Ranked From Worst to Best" list (to mark the 20th anniversary of the show), writing that it's "a solid entry into the goofy/campy/silly stretch of early Buffy."
-The review also notes the episode is "nothing earth-shaking, but it does see Giles and Jenny on their first date, and it lays some groundwork for Xander and Cordelia's relationship later in the season."

 The episode received mixed reviews.
 Billie Doux complained about "the lame Frankenstein monster plot": "I've never understood why mad scientists cut the bodies up and sew mismatched pieces together before flipping the switch.
 Wouldn't they have more luck with reanimating a complete dead body, like Chris did with his brother?"
 She also praises Charisma Carpenter for "her ability to scream convincingly on cue."
 Roger Pocock agreed, saying, "The supernatural Hellmouth location is an effective sticking plaster for a lot of otherwise absurd story ideas, but instead the script plays fast and loose with what is even remotely scientifically possible in a way that feels at least a couple of decades behind its time."
 However, "The trio's twisted expression of the human mating impulse is offered up in stark contrast to some real new relationships, just getting started.
 The attraction between Buffy and Angel continues to be an effective slow-burn, while Giles agonising over asking Jenny on a date is the highlight of the episode."

-Rolling Stone ranked "Some Assembly Required" at #121 on their "Every Episode Ranked From Worst to Best" list, describing the episode as "a pretty classic and goofy Buffy premise," and called it "whacky throughout" but is noted as one that "doesn’t move the needle too much."
-However, it does feature the first date between Giles and Jenny Calendar, which the reviewer highlights as the beginning of "one of the season's best plot lines."

 Mike Loschiavo called Eric and Chris "the California version of Burke and Hare" and adds, "it was inevitable though; we had to have an episode that was about Frankenstein at some point."
 Theresa Basile lists it among her "10 Underrated Episodes of Buffy the Vampire Slayer," saying, "the villain of the week is not totally monstrous but rather sympathetic, even though we condemn his actions.
 Angel is a complete dork which is how I like him best."

-"Some Assembly Required" was ranked at #128 on Paste Magazine's "Every Episode Ranked" list and #132 on BuzzFeed's "Ranking Every Episode Of Buffy The Vampire Slayer" list.